rreusch2/parleyapp/parleyapp_comprehensive_analysis.md

 Enhanced AI Architecture and Recommendations

-To transform ParleyApp into a leading AI-powered sports betting application with accurate predictions for player props, spreads, totals, and comprehensive content, a significant overhaul of the AI system's data ingestion, modeling, and integration is required.
+To transform Predictive Play into a leading AI-powered sports betting application with accurate predictions for player props, spreads, totals, and comprehensive content, a significant overhaul of the AI system's data ingestion, modeling, and integration is required.
 The proposed architecture focuses on leveraging real-time, high-quality data and implementing more sophisticated machine learning models.

 1\.
 Data Layer Enhancement: The Foundation of Accuracy